 Are there any special events at The Fine Arts Work Center during the summer?

 Yes.
 The Work Center offers a series of gallery exhibitions, Music: A Lyric Series, a series of benefit concerts.
-Also, the Work Center’s Summer Awards Celebration is on July 7 and the 41st Annual Art Auction is on August 18.
+Also, the Work Center’s Summer Awards Celebration is on July 14 and the 42nd Annual Art Auction is on August 18.